emissary-ingress/emissary/docs/reference/tls-auth.md

 ## Managing the DNS

 TLS is extremely closely tied to the DNS, so in addition to all the cert stuff, you **must** get the DNS correct for TLS to work.
-For Ambassador, this means that you **must** set up the Ambassador service in your Kubernetes cluster with a stable DNS name as discussed in [Running Ambassador](running.md).
+For Ambassador, this means that you **must** set up the Ambassador service in your Kubernetes cluster with a stable DNS name as discussed in [TLS Termination](../how-to/tls-termination.md).
 To recap:

 * Create the `ambassador` service first.
 * Do not delete it, even if you need to delete and recreate the `ambassador` deployment.